-Right now around 5,000 people work in the city’s energy sector.
-There are about 2,100 jobs in Glasgow linked to renewable energy.
+Right now around 3,700 people work in the city’s energy industry, including the renewable energy sector.
 Many of these jobs are in offshore and onshore wind power (that’s those big turbines you see on land and in the sea).

 There are also lots of science and research jobs in this sector too; the new ‘International Technology and Renewable Energy Zone’ that’s being built in the city centre promises to create 700 new research positions.
 So Glasgow could be a fantastic place to develop a promising career in energy or science.